Quantum Simulation of the N flavor Gross-Neveu Model: Wave Packet preparation and measurement

 \section{Wave Packet preparation and measurement}

 In the previous three sections, we showed results of the Trotter evolution and the ground state preparation procedure for the Gross-Neveu (GN) model.
-In this section, using the DMRG algorithm we demonstrate that Jordan, Lee, Presskill (JLP) prescription for real-time scattering can be implemented in the context of the two flavor GN model.
-For the DMRG computation, we used a different labeling of the qubits.
-We used the concept of unit cell, each unit cell contains $N$ virtual sites corresponding to the $N$ different flavors of the model.
-Unit cells are considered as the physical sites.
-Thus for a GN model with $L$ sites, there would $L$ unit cells each with $N$ virtual sites totalling to a $Q=N\times L$ effective sites in this language.
-Reformulated Hamiltonian is written in Appendix~\ref{dmrg_formulation}, see Eqn.~\ref{dmrg_action}.
+In this section, using the DMRG algorithm we demonstrate that the Jordan, Lee and Preskill (JLP) prescription for real-time scattering can be implemented for the two flavor GN model.
+For the DMRG computation, we used a different labeling of the qubits with the unit cell of the lattice containing $N$ sites corresponding to the $N$ different flavors of the model.
+Thus a lattice with $L$ unit cells (spatial points) would require a total of $NL$ physical lattice sites and associated qubits.
+The Hamiltonian reformulated in this notation is written in Appendix~\ref{dmrg_formulation}, see Eq.~(\ref{dmrg_action}).

-Preparing ground state is an intermediate step for the construction of the scattering states.
-We obtain the ground state of the system by running the DMRG algorithm at $G^2=-3.0$, $m=0.5$ and the ground state is expressed an MPS.
-The prepared ground state is compared with the results obtained using variational quantum eigensolver method described in the previous section.
-The ground state for any large negative $G^2$ value consists of all down states which makes it very suitable to be a starting point for wave packet creation.
-After we get the ground state in terms of a MPS we can feed it into the TEBD algorithm as an initial state to start our time evolution for the wave packets.
+The first step in constructing scattering states is to prepare the ground state.
+We obtain the ground state of the system by running the DMRG algorithm at $G^2=-3.0$, $m=0.5$ and obtain the ground state expressed as a Matrix Product State (MPS).
+This ground state is then compared with the results obtained using the variational quantum eigensolver method described in the previous section.
+The ground state for any large negative $G^2$ value consists of all $\sigma_z=-1$ spins which makes it very suitable as a starting point for wave packet creation.
+After we get the ground state in terms of an MPS we can feed it into the TEBD algorithm as an initial state to start our time evolution for the wave packets.